Family is Where the Heart is

-It was it was a tiny bit short of a day's drive to Milbank.
+It was a five hour drive to Milbank.
 He pulled up to a gated community, stopping at a closed fence.
 Dean punched in a code John had also sent to him when he sent the coordinates and when the gates were open, he drove through.
 Dean drove around the neighborhood, scanning the perfectly manicured lawns for the right house.

 After driving for fifteen minutes, he came to a house with a bunch of lawn gnomes scattered around the front yard.
 Dean parked on the street and stepped out, staring at the two-story house.
 He happened to notice a little girl, peeking out from behind a SpongeBob Squarepants sunshade of one of the upstairs windows.
 If Dean didn't know better, he swore it was Sam peeking out at him.

 Dean walked up the front pathway, trying to ignore the many eyes staring back at him.
 He stopped at the front door and pressed the doorbell.
 Soon afterwards, the door on his left opened and there stood a man in his fifties staring back at him.